DanielFDA/project-sei-4/README.md

   }
 ```

+All the credit from this custom Hook goes to the Instructor of my course at GA [Jack-May](https://github.com/Jack11709)

 What this did was make a post request with the details inputted into the formdata and make use of a custom hook useForm:

 ```js